Some benefits are not affected by being in a Care Home but they will usually count as income when we calculate your contribution.

 If you are not receiving these benefits you should make a claim for the first 4 weeks of your stay in the Care Home.

-If you are self-funding or have a deferred payment agreement you can continue to receive Attendance Allowance and DLA Care.
+If you are self-funding or have a deferred payment agreement you can continue to receive Attendance Allowance and DLA or PIP Care.
+This is subject to rules set by the DWP, please contact us for more information.

 This benefit is paid to a Carer.

-Once this person is in a Care Home permanently and their AA or DLA (care part) stops, or they stop caring for at least 35 hours a week, their carers allowance will stop.
+Once this person is in a Care Home permanently and their AA, DLA or PIP (care part) stops, or they stop caring for at least 35 hours a week, their carers allowance will stop.

-If the person they care for continues to receive Attendance Allowance or Disability Living Allowance because, for example, they are self-funding, Carer’s Allowance will stop after four weeks from the date they go into the Care Home.
+If the person they care for continues to receive Attendance Allowance, Disability Living Allowance or Personal Independence Payment because, for example, they are self-funding, Carer’s Allowance will stop after four weeks from the date they go into the Care Home.

 This is because the Carer’s Allowance rules only allow a set number of weeks for a break in caring.

 When you enter a Care Home temporarily, your Pension Credit may be affected.
-If your Attendance Allowance ceases and you are in receipt of Severe Disability Premium then your Pension Credit may be reduced.
+If your Attendance Allowance, DLA or PIP ceases and you are in receipt of Severe Disability Premium then your Pension Credit may be reduced.

 If you are part of a couple, you will continue to be paid as a couple and the amount will not be affected.

-When you enter a care home permanently, you should contact the Pension Service on 0845 6060265, telling them about your change of circumstances and that you have now moved into a Care Home permanently.
+When you enter a care home permanently, you should contact the Pension Service on 0800 99 1234 (textphone: 0800 169 0133), telling them about your change of circumstances and that you have now moved into a Care Home permanently.

 They will then work out your Pension Credit and pay it at the correct rate.
 If you are part of a couple, the Pension Service will treat you as a single person for benefit purposes.